Digital terrestrial television in Denmark: National launch

 The technical launch was made on 31 March 2006, after some months of national trials with one multiplex covering the entire country.
 It offered the national analogue channels DR1 and TV 2, as well as DR2, a stream for signed simulcasts of news programmes on the three other channels and the MHP services DR extra and TV 2 Extra.
-On 19 February 2008 DR Update started broadcasting on the simulcast channel when this channel was not used for simulcasting (between 17 and 20 o'clock).
+On 19 February 2008 DR Update started broadcasting on the simulcast channel when this channel was not used for simulcasting (between 17:00 and 20:00).
 The multiplex was operated by DIGI-TV I/S, a joint-venture between DR and TV 2.

 On 11 June 2007 the Danish Ministry of Culture announced that the six parties had agreed on how the extension of the network of a total of 8 multiplexes would continue.
-Four multiplexes (MUX 3-6) would be given to a commercial gatekeeper which would be required to have a varied offering and would be chosen through a "beauty contest".
+Four multiplexes (MUX 3 to 6) would be given to a commercial gatekeeper which would be required to have a varied offering and would be chosen through a "beauty contest".

 DIGI-TV, would be given another multiplex, MUX 2, in addition to its MUX 1.
 MUX 2 would be carrying the children and culture channel from DR, a parliament channel, more airtime for the TV 2 regions and community television.
 MUX7 was on 29 June 2009 allocated to use for mobile broadband, set to launch in 2013.
 The fate of MUX8 was not decided.

 On 27 March 2008 Boxer got the gatekeeper rights for MUX 3, 4 and 5.

-Boxer went on-air on 2 February 2009 with its three commercial multiplexes.
+Boxer went on air on 2 February 2009 using the granted multiplexes.

 The commercial gatekeeper would be required to carry at least one channel from neighbouring countries and a local channel.
 A maximum of 25 percent of the capacity could be used for "high-pay" channels (such as Canal+).

 The official launch was made on 1 November 2009, which also marked the launch of the new public channels DR Ramasjang, DR K, DR HD (replaced by DR3 in January 2013) and a 24‑hour version of DR Update (replaced by DR Ultra in March 2013).
-Also on this day, Copenhagen-based company Open Channel Aps launched a trial multiplex, "MUXCPH", with local channels such as Kanal København.
+Also on the same day, Copenhagen-based company Open Channel Aps launched a trial multiplex, "MUXCPH", with local channels such as Kanal København.